What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 We continued for about a kilometre past the turnoff to the very end of the trail.
 The last bit was interesting as the rock walls started closing in.

-All told we did 9.4 kilometres return in just over three hours.
+All told we did 9.4 km return in just over three hours.
 Dogs are allowed on a leash.

 Getting to the trailhead for Evan Thomas Waterfalls